antluqmol1/Software-Engineering/README.md

 2. cd into into `backend/ServerBackend/` folder, where we will find manage.py.
 3. Setup database migrations by running the command: `python3 manage.py makemigrations`, or `python manage.py makemigrations` based on our current version of python
 4. Make the database migrations by running the command: `python3 manage.py migrate`, or `python manage.py migrate` based on our current version of python
+5. Populate the tasks (games challenges): `python3 manage.py populate_tasks`, or `python manage.py populate_tasks` based on our current version of python
-5. Run the backend server using the command: `python3 manage.py runserver`, or `python manage.py runserver` based on our current version of python
+6. Run the backend server using the command: `python3 manage.py runserver`, or `python manage.py runserver` based on our current version of python
-6. The server is now running if it says **`Quit the server with CONTROL-C`** at the last line
+7. The server is now running if it says **`Quit the server with CONTROL-C`** at the last line
-7. To use the server, the terminal and proccess must remain open
+8. To use the server, the terminal and proccess must remain open

 ### Celery and redis
 1. Open up a new terminal
 2. cd into the same directory where we find manage.py, `backend/ServerBackend`
-    1. **For macOS**: Start the redis server using `brew services start redis` before following the next step
+    1. **Only For macOS**: Start the redis server using `brew services start redis` before following the next step
-3. Run `python3 -m celery -A ServerBackend worker -l info` to start the celery app
+4. Run `python3 -m celery -A ServerBackend worker -l info` to start the celery app

 ## frontend